Back to Silas S. Brown's home page

 When I prepared a neat SVG diagram of the place (here's the program I made to draw it), this might have caused them to overestimate my surveying competence---they might have asked more questions if I'd walked in with a messy ballpoint sketch on a scrap of paper!

 Because we were using laminate for some of the flat, we were also concerned about uneven subfloors.
 Some vinyl tiles were missing; we were told thick underlay would level it automatically, but some boards proved to be "bouncy" and they said it cannot now be fixed.
-The "bouncy" boards have so far not broken (although we try to avoid stepping on them); whether laminate breaks in these circumstances depends on its quality.
-(A convex corner of beading was rather easily damaged by an office chair.)
+Whether laminate breaks in these circumstances depends on its quality; the "bouncy" boards did not break in the 6 years we stayed in the flat.
+(A convex corner of beading was rather easily damaged by an office chair though.)

 We tried to rent an industrial ozone generator to reduce the volatility of any remaining tobacco deposits in the fittings, but someone at the tool hire company apparently clicked the wrong option on their delivery management software, resulting in the generator being sent to a depot in Cardiff instead of Cambridge, and we had to cancel because it wasn't going to arrive soon enough to use while the flat was still empty (I don't know enough chemistry to risk adding high doses of ozone to an occupied flat with new paint and fabrics).
 Thankfully the heaters did not seem too bad when we switched them on in the winter.